Weapon Possession Charges in Paterson Dismissed by Grand Jury

 Our client faced multiple felony charges, including unlawful possession of a weapon and possession of a weapon for an unlawful purpose.
 These charges carried potential penalties of five (5) to 10 years in NJ State Prison, with a presumption of incarceration.
 The typical plea offer in a case like this is five (5) years in state prison, with a minimum of three (3) years to be served without the possibility of parole.

-Experienced Morristown Gun Defense Lawyers Who Can Get Your Gun Charges Dismissed
+Experienced Paterson Gun Defense Lawyers Who Fight to Get Your Gun Charges Dismissed

-Our client was distraught and facing serious penalties, so he hired the Tormey Law Firm to represent him.
+Our client was distraught and facing serious penalties, so he hired our Passaic County gun lawyers to represent him.
 We hired an investigator on behalf of our client to take statements from the pastor who runs the volunteer program at the boys center and from our client’s wife, who had now recanted her statements to police.
 As a result, the prosecutor’s office presented the case to the grand jury for an indictment with both the initial statements made to police and the new statements from the pastor and our client’s wife.
 Based on this new evidence, the grand jury declined to indict our client, and the charges were dismissed altogether.

 This was an unbelievably favorable result for our client, who was surely facing at least three (3) years in prison without the possibility of parole.
-Needless to say, our client was extremely pleased that he had hired the Tormey Law Firm to represent him.
+Needless to say, our client was extremely pleased that he had hired the our lawyers to represent him.